-We have been the subject of general litigation and regulatory oversight in the past, and could be the subject of litigation, including class actions, and regulatory or judicial proceedings or investigations in the future.
+We are subject to litigation and regulatory oversight in the normal course of our business, and may be subject to regulatory or judicial proceedings or investigations from time to time.
+In May 2011, the office of the Attorney General of Florida announced that it is investigating five prepaid debit card providers, including us, relating to the allegation of possible hidden fees on their cards.
+We have conducted a thorough review of this allegation as it relates to our cards and have held meetings with the Attorney General's office to provide requested information.
 The outcome of litigation and regulatory or judicial proceedings or investigations is difficult to predict.
-Plaintiffs or regulatory agencies in these matters may seek recovery of very large or indeterminate amounts or seek to have aspects of our business suspended or modified.
+Plaintiffs or regulatory agencies or authorities in these matters may seek recovery of very large or indeterminate amounts or seek to have aspects of our business suspended or modified.
 The monetary and other impact of these actions may remain unknown for substantial periods of time.
 The cost to defend, settle or otherwise resolve these matters may be significant.
+Further, an unfavorable resolution of litigation, investigations or proceedings could have a material adverse effect on our business, operating results, or financial condition.